 SQL DBA Developer

-Learn to develop and manage SQL databases and write applications to interface with databases.
+Develop and manage SQL databases and write applications to interface with databases.
 Design tables and code stored procedures, functions, and queries.
-Every Fortune 500 company uses SQL databases for their corporate data, and more than 150,000 companies have Microsoft SQL Server installations.
-As a SQL Database Administrator and Developer, your duties include.

 Companies increasingly recognize the importance of data in every aspect of business, from manufacturing quality to consumer habits.
 Well-designed and efficiently managed databases are the key to business success.
 As a result, SQL DBA-Developers are in high demand.
 Upwards of 132,000 Database Administrator jobs exist in the US in 2020.
 Job growth is projected to exceed 13% by 2026.